cesbit/pyleri/README.md

 - `start` property returns the start of the node object.
 - `end` property returns the end of the  node object.
-- `element` returns the type of [Element](#elements) (e.g. Repeat, Sequence, Keyword, etc.).
+- `element` returns the [Element](#elements)'s type (e.g. Repeat, Sequence, Keyword, etc.).
 An element can be assigned to a variable; for instance in the example above `Keyword('hi')` was assigned to `k_hi`.
 With `element.name` the assigned name `k_hi` will be returned.
 Note that it is not a given that an element is named; in our example `Sequence` was not assigned, thus in this case the element has no attribute `name`.
 - `string` returns the string that is parsed.
 - `children` can return a node object containing deeper layered nodes provided that there are any.
 In our example the root node has an element type `Repeat()`, starts at 0 and ends at 24, and it has two `children`.
 These children are node objects that have both an element type `Sequence`, start at 0 and 12 respectively, and so on.

 ### Expecting
 `expecting` returns a Python set() containing elements which pyleri expects at `pos`.
 Even if `is_valid` is true there might be elements in this set, for example when an `Optional()` element could be added to the string.
-Expecting is useful if you want to implement things like auto-completion, syntax error handling, auto-syntax-correction etc. The following example will illustrate a way of implementation.
+"Expecting" is useful if you want to implement things like auto-completion, syntax error handling, auto-syntax-correction etc. The following example will illustrate a way of implementation.

 Example:
 ```python